-Faces are often a bit of a combination and they morph a bit as you get older and gain or lose weight, hair or beards.
-But there is a basic shape and – no doubt about it – matching that shape to the right pair of sunglasses can make a world of difference.
+Faces are often a bit of a combination that can morph a bit as you get older, gain or lose weight, change your hair or grow a beard.
+But there is a basic shape and — no doubt about it — matching that shape to the right pair of sunglasses can make a world of difference.

-In the end, finding the best men’s sunglasses for you is about finding where your style and personality intersect with what flatters your face.
+In the end, finding the best men’s sunglasses for you is about finding where your style and personality intersect with frame shapes that flatter your face.

 Square face shape

 A square-shaped face is about as wide as it is long, with a square jawline — not a bad look for a guy.